 Question Answer Marks

-1 The Origins of the First World War 40
+1 The origins of the First World War 40

 Interpretation/Approach

-The main interpretation is that Poincaré did not want war and merely sought to maintain France's security, but this policy left France no choice but to go to war in 1914.
-Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-The historian explains how France's desire for security determined that it had to support Russia in order to avoid domination by Germany.
-The interpretation makes it clear that whether or not there would be war in 1914 was decided by Germany, but that Poincaré's policy had left France with less room for manoeuvre than, for example, Britain.
-Implicit in this is a view that is, to some degree, critical of Poincaré, but not to the point of blaming him for war.
+The main interpretation blames Bethmann (i) for being willing to risk war (ii) because he felt he had to save Germany's status as a great power.
+Showing complete understanding of the interpretation will involve discussion of both these aspects.
+This historian both notes and seems to question the evidence from Riezler.
+This suggests that Bethmann felt it was his duty to risk war as Germany's relative position as a great power was deteriorating.
+However, this evidence must be treated carefully as Bethmann was given to over-emotional outbursts, and during the July crisis clearly hoped that war could be avoided.
+Overall, however, the interpretation does not doubt that Bethmann was to a great degree culpable for risking war.

 Glossary: Early post-WW1 interpretations tended to blame Germany, but quickly a reaction against this occurred, with a variety of interpretations blaming other nations.
 This may be termed revisionism.
 The turning point in the historiography was Fischer's work of the early 1960s which went back to blaming Germany - sometimes known as anti-revisionism.
 Since then, there has been a vast variety of interpretations, looking at the importance of culture, individuals, contingent factors etc, with no clear consensus, though most historians would still place a significant burden of responsibility on Germany.

 Question Answer Marks

 2 The Holocaust 40

 Interpretation/Approach

-The main interpretation is that the German people knew, and did not disapprove, that the invasion of Russia involved the mass murder of Jews, and that this mass murder was a result of official policy.
-Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-This is an interpretation that takes issue with the idea that public knowledge in Germany of the Holocaust was limited.
-It argues instead that such knowledge was widespread, and that people assumed that the Nazi regime had an official policy of removal of Jews to the East in order to exterminate them.
-Although this is primarily an extract about public knowledge, it can be inferred that the Nazis had intent to commit genocide, thus the only label that can satisfactorily be applied to it at L5/L6 is intentionalist.
-Nowhere is there an argument that genocide was caused by circumstances of war, so functionalist/structuralist will be L3 at best.
-'Synthesis' could be L4 if the intentionalism aspect is satisfactorily explained.
+The main interpretation blames the Nazis because (i) they knew in advance that any expansion brought about by war in the east would radicalise Jewish policy, and (ii) for bringing about new ruling structures in the east that would be harmful to the Jews.
+Showing complete understanding of the interpretation will involve discussion of both these aspects.
+The historian accepts that the decision to expand wittingly involved the inevitable radicalisation of policy, and there are suggestions of Hitler's murderous intent.
+Nonetheless the interpretation is focused more on how expansion brought this about, not as a response to circumstance, but rather through a structuralist mechanism, with power over eastern territories being disputed by different centres of authority in the Party, with freedom to act much as they wished, allowing radical elements to be murderous towards the Jews.
+Acceptable labels at L6 are intentionalist or synthesis (i.e. intentionalist and structuralist).
+L5 could be intentionalist or structuralist depending on which element of the main interpretation is explained.
+L4 would be a synthesis

+including functionalism (i.e. either intentionalism or structuralism properly explained).
+Functionalism alone does not work and would be limited to L3.
 Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.